-- Read the introduction discussing the language specific to a nonfiction text. - Discuss the contents page and how the author has broken the book up into sections profiling birds, reptiles, fish etc. Discuss the idea behind scientists grouping animals according to their features. - Ask the students to think/peer/share what features might be similar between a tuatara and skink?
+- Read the introduction discussing the language specific to a nonfiction text.
+Ask the students to explain what is meant by 'non-fiction text'.
+What characteristics might this include?
+Talk about factual information and how we can identify this fact is known to be true, it can be proven.
+Continue the conversation asking the students what an opinion is. - Discuss the contents page and how the author has broken the book up into sections profiling birds, reptiles, fish etc. Discuss the idea behind scientists grouping animals according to their features. - Ask the students to think/peer/share what features might be similar between a tuatara and skink?
 What features might be different between a skink and kiwi?
 Ask questions which rely on the students using their prior knowledge. - Discuss habitat and ecosystems.
 What can you tell me about these words?
 Have you heard of them before?
-Can anybody identify a habitat of a native animal which may live near them? - Browse the book, choosing different animals to focus on.
+Can anybody identify a habitat of a native animal which may live near them? - Read page 32 and discuss the reasons behind the Kōkako, Pōpokatea and Tīeke becoming endangered.
+Students could draw on their prior knowledge to identify any other animals they know in New Zealand to be in this position.
+Can they think of anything local councils or environmental groups have put in place to address this problem.
+This could encourage further study of local entities working towards acknowledging this issue. - Browse the book, choosing different animals to focus on.